Marmare314/lemmify/src/styles.typ

   display-numbered(thm)
 }

-/// Copy the numbering of a linked `theorem` if referenced.
+/// Copy the numbering of a linked #ref-type("theorem") if referenced.
 /// Otherwise no numbering is returned.
 ///
 /// - thm (theorem):